-These are preapproved trips involving family.
 Approval must be granted at least one week in advance from the administration.
 The student will be responsible for any work missed during his absence.
 Major projects must be submitted prior to the absence if the date due falls during the absence.
-All work must be turned in on the day of his return to school.
+All work must be turned in on the day of his return to the teacher.
 All tests and quizzes must be made up within the first week of his return.